simsong/cacm_understanding_database_reconstruction/problem_analysis.md

 a modern DRA.

 ##Vocabulary
-**Should there be a vocab section, or just in body when discussed?**

 * **Database Reconstruction Attack (DRA)** - an attempt to determine survey response information from a publicly available data set which has had